-- compile : source-code → source-code Btw, this general formulation is what people typically mean by "compilation". - An interpreter is a function eval : expr → value which evaluates an expression, producing a result. - Interpreted code: CPU runs the op-codes interpreter; it looks at the source-expression as data, updating internal state appropriately.
+- compile : source-code → source-code

+Btw, this general formulation is what people typically mean by "compilation".

-- compile: source-code → source-code Btw, this general formulation is what people typically mean by "compilation". - An interpreter is a function eval : expr → value which evaluates an expression, producing a result. - Interpreted code: CPU runs the op-codes interpreter; it looks at the source-expression as data, updating internal state appropriately. - Compiled code: CPU runs the op-codes of the desired program directly.
+- An interpreter is a function

+- Interpreted code: CPU runs the interpreter's op-codes; they look at the source-expression as data, updating internal state appropriately. - Compiled code: CPU runs the op-codes of the desired program directly.

-- compile : source-code → source-code Btw, this general formulation is what people typically mean by "compilation". - An interpreter is a function eval : expr → value which evaluates an expression, producing a result. - Interpreted code: CPU runs the op-codes interpreter; it looks at the source-expression as data, updating internal state appropriately. - Compiled code: CPU runs the op-codes of the desired program directly. - Compiled code: probably faster, but platform-specific.
+- compile : source-code → source-code

+Btw, this general formulation is what people typically mean by "compilation".

+- An interpreter is a function

+- Interpreted code: CPU runs the interpreter's op-codes; they look at the source-expression as data, updating internal state appropriately. - Compiled code: CPU runs the op-codes of the desired program directly. - Compiled code: faster, but platform-specific.